Sleep Apnea Chicago & Skokie, IL

 Sleep apnea and TMJ (temporomandibular joint) disorders are often related because they both involve problems with the jaw and airway.
 When someone has sleep apnea, their airway gets blocked during sleep, which can cause them to clench their jaw or grind their teeth.
 This extra stress on the jaw muscles and joints can lead to TMJ pain and stiffness.

 TMJ disorders can sometimes make sleep apnea worse.
 If the jaw is misaligned or doesn’t move properly, it can narrow the airway.
-Oral appliances for sleep apnea reposition the jaw to keep the airway open, which may relieve TMJ discomfort at the same time.
+Oral appliances for sleep apnea reposition the jaw to keep the airway open, which may relieve TMJ discomfort.

 Sleep Apnea Treatment in Chicago, IL

 At North Dental Professionals, Dr. Paul Chaiken offers a comprehensive approach to treating sleep apnea.
-He will create a customized treatment plan based on your needs and find the most effective and appropriate treatment for you.
+He will create a customized treatment plan based on your needs and identify the most appropriate and effective treatment for you.
 Collaboration with sleep specialists is part of the process.

 Diagnosing sleep apnea requires the expertise of a sleep physician.
 But don’t forget to involve our caring dentists in the process.
 We encourage you to talk to both our team and your physician if you suspect sleep apnea is affecting your well-being.